-Alteddy: The Alteddy software originating from the ALTERRA institute was able to calculate CO2 fluxes for all four datasets.
-No systematic deviation from the TK2 could
+Alteddy: The Alteddy software originating from the AL-TERRA institute was able to calculate CO_2 fluxes for all four datasets.

-- be found for the DE-Wet and G-ATEM datasets.
 No systematic deviation from the TK2 could be found for the DE-Wet and G-ATEM datasets, whereas the CO_2 fluxes for the DE-Wei and the LIT-A6 site were larger than the TK2 estimates by around 10%.
-For a few of the 30-min intervals of each dataset, Alteddy processing obtained very different flux estimates than the TK2 software and the other software packages.
-The most - likely explanation for that scatter can be ascribed to the data preparation.
+For a few of the 30min intervals of each dataset, Alteddy processing obtained very different flux estimates than the TK2 software and the other software packages.
+The most likely explanation for that scatter can be ascribed to the data preparation.
 A different coordinate transformation method or the angle-of-attack calibration are probably the reason.

 ECPack: The ECPack software from Wageningen University could only be compared for the LIT-A6 dataset.
-It systematically underestimated the CO2 flux for the whole range of values compared to the other software packages.
-These deviations

-15 whole range of values compared to the other software packages.
-These deviations were especially pronounced for larger negative CO2 fluxes during periods of high friction velocity.
+It systematically underestimated the CO_2 flux for the whole range of values compared to the other software packages.
+These deviations were especially pronounced for larger negative CO_2 fluxes during periods of high friction velocity.
 The reason is possibly a different correction for spectral losses or the assumption of a constant time delay of the gas analyser.